 With approximately 130 affiliated churches, the Alliance uses a “collaborative model of leadership,” supported by a Board of Directors and enacted at Annual Meetings.
 Individual congregations remain largely autonomous and both congregations and individual members are encouraged to create their own communities around the issues that inspire them.
 Throughout, the Alliance seeks to combine, “progressive inquiry, contemplative prayer and prophetic action to bring about justice and healing in a changing world.”

-The Alliance of Baptists has ordained LGBT ministers since its founding in 1987.
+The Alliance of Baptists has ordained LGBTQ ministers since its founding in 1987.

-Association of Welcoming & Affirming Baptists, a national organization advocating for the full inclusion of LGBT people within Baptist communities of faith.
+Association of Welcoming & Affirming Baptists, a national organization advocating for the full inclusion of LGBTQ people within Baptist communities of faith.